MVTN: Multi-View Transformation Network for 3D Shape Recognition: Abstract

 \section{Abstract}

-Multi-view projection methods have shown the capability to reach state-of-the-art performance on 3D shape recognition.
-Most advances in multi-view representation focus on pooling techniques that learn to aggregate information from the different views, which tend to be heuristically set and fixed for all shapes.
-To circumvent the lack of dynamism of current multi-view methods, we propose to learn those viewpoints.
-In particular, we introduce a Multi-View Transformation Network (MVTN) that regresses optimal viewpoints for 3D shape recognition.
-By leveraging advances in differentiable rendering, our MVTN is trained end-to-end with any multi-view network and optimized for 3D shape classification.
-We show that MVTN can be seamlessly integrated into various multi-view approaches to exhibit clear performance gains in the tasks of 3D shape classification and shape retrieval without any extra training supervision.
-Furthermore, our MVTN improves multi-view networks to achieve state-of-the-art performance in rotation robustness and in object shape retrieval on ModelNet40.
+Multi-view projection methods have demonstrated their ability to reach state-of-the-art performance on 3D shape recognition.
+Those methods learn different ways to aggregate information from multiple views.
+However, the camera view-points for those views tend to be heuristically set and fixed for all shapes.
+To circumvent the lack of dynamism of current multi-view methods, we propose to learn those view-points.
+In particular, we introduce the Multi-View Transformation Network (MVTN) that regresses optimal view-points for 3D shape recognition, building upon advances in differentiable rendering.
+As a result, MVTN can be trained end-to-end along with any multi-view network for 3D shape classification.
+We integrate MVTN in a novel adaptive multi-view pipeline that can render either 3D meshes or point clouds.
+MVTN exhibits clear performance gains in the tasks of 3D shape classification and 3D shape retrieval without the need for extra training supervision.
+In these tasks, MVTN achieves state-of-the-art performance on ModelNet40, ShapeNet Core55, and the most recent and realistic ScanObjectNN dataset (up to 6\% improvement).
+Interestingly, we also show that MVTN can provide network robustness against rotation and occlusion in the 3D domain.
+The code is available at \url{https://github.com/ajhamdi/MVTN}.